 Styles render, or make available, geospatial data.
 Styles for GeoServer are written in Styled Layer Descriptor (SLD), a subset of XML.
 Please see the section on Styling for more information on working with styles.

-On the Styles page, you can register or create a new style, edit an existing style, or delete remove a style.
+On the Styles page, you can add a new style, view or edit an existing style, or remove a style.

 |go to line|